yuhattor/copilot-patterns/contents/en/testing/writing-failure-case-first.md

 <img src="https://img.shields.io/badge/Lv0-Pattern_Idea-blueviolet">

 {% hint style="info" %}
-While this is important in development, it is necessary to utilize best practices on how this can be a generic pattern in many cases and how to get GitHub Copilot to suggest test cases appropriately.
+While this is important in development, it is necessary to find best practices on how this can be a generic pattern in many cases and how to get GitHub Copilot to suggest test cases appropriately.
 {% endhint %}

 ### Description